proxmox/proxmox-offline-mirror/docs/offline-media.rst

 To sync the local mirrors to a medium, the following command can be used:

 .. code-block:: console

   proxmox-offline-mirror medium sync --id pve-bullseye

-This command will sync all mirrors linked with this medium to the medium's mountpoint, as well as sync all offline keys for further processing by ``proxmox-apt-repo`` on the target system.
+This command will sync all mirrors linked with this medium to the medium's mount point.
+Additionally, it will sync all offline keys for further processing by ``proxmox-apt-repo`` on the target system.

 Using a Medium
 --------------

 After syncing a medium, unmount it and make it accessible on the (offline) target system.
+Either point `apt` directly at the synced snapshots on the medium or run ``proxmox-apt-repo setup``.
+The setup will let you select the mirrors and snapshots and can generate a `sources.list.d` snippet.
-You can now either manually point apt at the synced snapshots, or run ``proxmox-apt-repo setup`` to generate a sources.list.d snippet referecing selected mirrors and snapshots.
-Don't forget to remove the snippet again after the upgrade is done.
+This snippet can be saved to the ``/etc/apt/sources.list.d`` directory.
+The default file name is ``offline-mirror.list``.
+Don't forget to remove the snippet after the upgrade is done.

 To activate or update an offline subscription key, either use ``proxmox-apt-repo offline-key`` or ``proxmox-apt-repo setup``.